Software Engineering BSc (Hons)

 Foundations of Computer Science

 Software engineering is a balance between theory and practical.
-In Year 2 of the software engineering course, you may have the opportunity to flex your knowledge in a 15-day work placement, gaining real-world experience and seeing how the theories you’ve learnt translate to the workplace.
+In Year 2 of the software engineering course, you’ll explore topics including databases and security and build experience of the software testing process.
 To offer support, we teach a module dedicated to enhancing your employability and developing essential skills for the workplace.
 If you enjoy it, you can also choose to do a 12-month placement in industry.

 Put all your learning into practice with your final independent project.
 This piece can be the design and development of software, hardware or a research project.
 The focus this year is on independent study, but we’ll guide you every step of the way.
 You’ll shape your study with optional modules in specialist areas of software engineering.